Survey: Less Than Half of Americans Choose Their Mobile Phones to Save Money on Shopping

 Where do you get the best deals?
 A growing number of people say from their mobile phone while shopping in a store.

 The preference for mobile-first coupons drops the older you get, however.
 Though five times as many millennials and Gen Z shoppers prefer to use their phone over paper to redeem deals, Generation X uses mobile over paper coupons only twice as much.
 Baby Boomers, especially the older ones, prefer the Sunday paper insert to their mobile phones almost two-to-one.

 The findings of our survey show the trend identified in a survey from 2017 has accelerated in younger cohorts, but that older shoppers are not adopting new technology at a similar rate.
 Significantly, the older survey notes that 72% of shoppers 55 and over said they would be more likely to look for deals online if it was easier to use their coupons there.

 Is Mobile Couponing Better Than Paper?

 Mobile coupons have several clear advantages over paper.
 First, they are more convenient.
 You don’t have to negotiate a folder of paper scraps every time you head to the store.
 More than ever store coupons are integrating with store apps and loyalty programs.
 Retailers and manufacturers are able to send you offers directly to your phone via text now as well.

 Second, mobile coupons are more timely.
-Scouring the local paper or your grocery store’s flier for deals takes more time than searching on your phone.
+Scouring the local paper or your grocery store’s flyer for deals takes more time than searching on your phone.
 And if you want to find a deal while you are in the store, no problem!
-Not only can you search for coupons on the spot, you can also price compare instantly.
+Not only can you search for coupons on the spot, but you can also price compare instantly.

-Finally, digital delivery of coupons opens consumer awareness of goods and brands.
+Finally, the digital delivery of coupons opens consumer awareness of goods and brands.
 According to a survey by ReadyCloud CRM, 68% of customers say digital coupons build brand awareness.
 The trend of the last decade to personalize shopping based on customer behavior allows retailers and manufacturers to send you electronic coupons on what you need when you need it.